WILLIAM H. BATES, ARRIVING!

 One, you need to REGISTER - that tells us who you are, how you are connected with the Bates, and a gives us a way to contact you.
 We have a routine newsletter that goes out once or twice a month, so make sure you are signed up for it when you go through the registration process.
 We in the submarine community are pretty fussy about posers and pretenders, submarine life being a pretty good filter for those sorts of things, so we ask you use your real name and contact information.
 If we decide you're not being straight up with us, your access will disappear faster than a water slug.

 To register, click on the LOG IN / REGISTER link in the upper right corner of your browser window on any page.
+Then find the "Not registered?
+Submit your registration by clicking here!" link, and do what it says!

 Everyone is welcome, former crew members, family or relatives of crew, friends of crew members, sailors in support roles for the submarine fleet, and even people who are just interested in life in submarines in general.
 But you do have to register.